BillyDM/awesome-audio-dsp/sections/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [Molot Lite](https://github.com/magnetophon/molot-lite) - A cut-down version of the Molot compressor by Tokyo Dawn Records.
 It has a lot of color and character.
 - [AIDA-X](https://github.com/AidaDSP/AIDA-X) - An amp model player that can load AI-trained models of music gear.
 - [Valentine](https://github.com/tote-bag-labs/valentine) - A nice compressor/saturator that is meant to "pump and breath".
+- [Squeezer](https://github.com/mzuther/Squeezer) - Flexible general-purpose audio compressor with a "touch of citrus".

 ## MIDI FX
 - [Helio Workstation](https://github.com/helio-fm/helio-workstation) - A very modern and feature-rich sequencer.